PareshMayani/android-testing-samples/README.md

-# android-testing-examples
+# Android Testing Samples

-Android testing examples repository where I (or if any contributor) would be sharing android testing examples written using testing frameworks.
+Android testing samples repository where I (or if any contributors!) would be sharing android testing samples written using testing frameworks.

-There are some testing libraries/frameworks which we can use for writing Android unit test and Instrumentation test.
+There are some testing libraries/frameworks using which we can write Android unit test and Instrumentation test.
 Some of them are:

 - JUnit
 - Espresso